dylanramos98/AvgConditionReport/README.md

 # AvgConditionReport

-This script will quickly change all fields on the "Standard Car" condition report to "Average."
+This script will quickly change all fields on Recovery Database Network's "Standard Car" condition report to "Average."

 Here's a quick guide to help you add the script to Shortcuts on iOS and execute in Safari: